 - Related work experience

-Factors that will lead to Rejected Applications
+Violations that will lead to rejected applications

 - Failing the regulations Anti-Money Laundering and Countering the Financing of Terrorism Steering (AML/CFT) Committee

 - Failing the required Know Your Customer (KYC) process

 However, if your rejection is not because of either of the two violations mentioned above, we will explore the reasons for the rejection with the MOM and ACRA and file an appeal by addressing the issues raised.
 If the additional details submitted are satisfactory to the MOM, your application will probably be approved.